 Other People: Your family gives you free reign to set-up where you want (and they definitely appreciated you asking first).

-Entertainment: A mix of music, TV shows, and movies.
+Entertainment: A mix of music, media, online workouts and rides.

-Recommendation: We'd suggest starting with the SuperMagneto.
-With four, manually-adjustable ride settings, this indoor bike trainer gives you the flexibility to determine which terrain best suits your day.
+Recommendation: We'd suggest starting with the Fluid2 Smart Equipped.
+With the included magnetless speed sensor, it's easy to ride to the cadence of your own workout or pair to a cycling app to go virtual.
 Plus, it's quiet enough to be ridden in the living room for a family movie night.

 - Getting Started with Indoor Trainers